This product is successfully added to your cart

 THE GROTTO OF THE CUMAEAN SIBYL (L'ANTRO DELLA SIBILLA CUMANA)

-This is a view of Lake Averno from the east, with the entrance to Sibyl's grotto (A: "Here is the entrance to the Grotto of the Cumaean Sibyl, known as the Grotta della Sibylla in Italian") and the temple of Apollo (B).
+This is a view of Lake Averno from the east, with the entrance to the Sibyl's grotto (A: "Here is the entrance to the Grotto of the Cumaean Sibyl, known as the Grotta della Sibylla in Italian") and the temple of Apollo (B).
 In the middle, we see Hoefnagel and Ortelius engaged in conversation.
 The inscription at their feet reveals they are discussing both the etymology of the place name and its ancient context; they are making an empirical examination of the classical texts: The Greek name means "birdless", it could be taken to be the entrance to Hades.
 Yet Hoefnagel points demonstratively to the five ducks in the middle of the lake, thus refuting claims that Lake Averno was the entrance to the Underworld in this day (information by Stephan Pelgen).
 Earlier commentators have suggested that Hoefnagel and Ortelius are pointing to the temple of Apollo, thus failing to appreciate the inherent humour of the illustration and its inscriptions.

 LAKE AGNANO (LAGO D'AGNANO)

 COMMENTARY BY BRAUN: "Lake Agnano is not far from the city of Pozzuoli, with a broad shore all around it.
-Near Pozzuoli, there are blow holes, others call them the caves of Charon, which emit a deadly vapour.
+Near Pozzuoli, there are blow holes; others call them the caves of Charon, which emit a deadly vapour.
 There is a cave deep in the rock, with a sign next to it warning people not to approach it too closely."

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.